silverspringnetworks/developer_program/SDK/Starfish Example Plot Application/README.md

 To use the sample application you will need clientId/secret issued by *Starfish Data Platform*.

 Fill in clientId/secret and click on 'Connect' to fetch devices and choose a device to plot temperature observations for that device.

+Fill in  the solution name as either `StudioSimulation` or `sandbox`

+Solutions are a logical grouping of devices and their associated data.
+Solutions are created automatically when a device is created using that solution.
+* Devices created via studio simulation will be part of the solution named `StudioSimulation`
+* Devices purchased via the development portal will be part of the solution named `sandbox`

 Observations must be of format:
 ```json